 The Printed Circuit Board (PCB) is one of the main parts of all electronic products.
 The application fields of PCB are quite extensive.
 Wherever electronic components are used, PCBs are almost always used.
 Currently, they are mainly used in the fields of information, communication, consumer products, automobiles, aerospace and military, precision instruments and industrial products.
-It is an indispensable basic part of all electronic products.
-This article will be divided into several aspects to discuss PCB, namely type, material, process, installation and welding.
-Let us have a good understanding of the "mother of the electronics industry" - PCB.
+They are an indispensable basic part of all electronic products.
+This article will be divided into several aspects to discuss PCBs, namely type, material, process, installation and welding.
+Let us have a good understanding of the "mother of the electronics industry" – the PCB.

-PCB is a complex circuit copper wire between parts.
-After careful planning, it is etched on a board.
-As the main support body for providing electronic components during installation and interconnection, it is responsible for fixing electronic components and providing component currents, is an indispensable basic part of all electronic products, and because of this, the PCB is known as the "mother of the electronic industry".
+A PCB is a complex circuit of copper etched on a board.
+It is the main support body for electronic components during installation and interconnection.
+It is used as the foundation for fixing electronic components into a circuit, and providing electric currents between these components.
+As an indispensable basic part of all electronic products, the PCB is known as the "mother of the electronic industry".

-* Upstream is glass fiber, copper foil and resin and other materials
+- Upstream is glass fiber, copper foil, resin and other materials.

-* Midstream is copper foil substrate (CCL) and printed circuit board
+- Midstream is Copper Clad Laminate (CCL) a copper foil substrate printed on the circuit board.

-Without PCB, there are electronic parts, and the efficacy of electronic products cannot be displayed.
-Although PCB is a mature industry, it is as inconspicuous as a soldier, but it continues to play an important basic role in the electronic technology industry.
+Without the PCB, the efficacy of electronic products cannot be reached.
+Although the PCB industry is a mature industry, it continues to play an important basic role in the electronic technology industry.

-The application fields of PCB are quite extensive.
+The application fields of PCBs are quite extensive.
 Wherever electronic components are used, PCBs are almost always used.
 Currently, they are mainly used in the fields of information, communication, consumer products, automobiles, aerospace and military, precision instruments and industrial products.
-According to the application fields, PCB can be divided into single-sided, double-sided, four-layer and more multi-layer boards and flexible boards.
-Generally speaking, the more complex the functions of electronic products, the longer the circuit distance, the more contact pins, and the more layers required for the PCB, such as high-end consumer electronics, information and communication products, etc. In curved products: such as notebook computers, cameras, car meters, etc.
+According to the application fields, PCBs can be divided into single-sided, double-sided, four-layer and more multi-layer boards and flexible boards.
+Generally speaking, the more complex the functions of electronic products, the longer the circuit distance, the more contact pins, and the more layers required for the PCB, such as high-end consumer electronics, information and communication products, etc.

-At present, the mobile phone industry that uses PCBs in bulk is experiencing a slowdown in growth, but with the continuous improvement of specifications, 5G commercial transfer, servers, a large number of small base stations, storage devices, etc., are the next terminal products that use PCBs. , the requirements for materials have also begun to move towards high-speed, high-frequency and high-density packaging; electric vehicles are also another new engine for PCB growth, driving the average selling price of PCBs to continue to rise in recent years.
+At present, the mobile phone industry that uses PCBs in bulk is experiencing a slowdown in growth, but with the continuous improvement of specifications, 5G commercial transfer, servers, a large number of small base stations, and storage devices, etc., will be the next terminal products to use PCBs.
+The material requirements have also begun to move towards high-speed, high-frequency, and high-density packaging.
+The Electric vehicle industry is also another new industry which is driving PCB growth, causing the average selling price of PCBs to continue to rise in recent years.

-All electronic products must use "Printed Circuit Board (PCB: Printed Circuit Board)" to fix integrated circuits (ICs) and other electronic components (such as resistors, capacitors, inductors), and to integrate all functionally different integrated circuits and electronic components are connected by thin copper wires to provide a stable working environment, so that electronic signals can flow between different electronic components.
+All electronic products must use "Printed Circuit Boards" to fix integrated circuits (ICs) and other electronic components (such as resistors, capacitors, inductors.)
+Different integrated circuits and electronic components are connected by thin copper wires to provide a stable working environment, so that electronic signals can flow between different electronic components.

 Types of Printed Circuit Boards

-➤Single sided board: a single plastic board is used as the bottom plate, integrated circuits (IC) and other electronic components are concentrated on one side, and copper wires are concentrated on the other side.
-The number of copper conductors that can be made on a single panel is small, and only early circuit boards will be used.
+- Single sided board: A single plastic board is used as the bottom plate, integrated circuits (IC) and other electronic components are concentrated on one side, and copper wires are concentrated on the other side.
+The number of copper conductors that can be made on a single panel is small, and only early circuit boards will use this layout.

-➤Double sided board: Using a single piece of plastic board as the bottom plate, copper wires are made on the front and back surfaces of the bottom plate, and "vias" are drilled to allow the copper wires to pass through the plastic board from the front to the back, to connect the copper wires on the front and back surfaces to each other, which is used in more complicated circuits.
+- Double sided board: Using a single piece of plastic board as the bottom plate, copper wires are made on the front and back surfaces of the bottom plate, and "vias" are drilled to allow the copper wires to pass through the plastic board from the front to the back, to connect the copper wires on the front and back surfaces to each other.
+This layout is used for more complicated circuits.

-Generally, small electronic products, such as mobile phones, tablet computers, etc. Due to the requirement of small size, at least eight layers of boards are required.
-The more electronic components, the smaller the product size, and usually more layers of circuit boards are required.
+Generally, small electronic products, such as mobile phones, tablet computers, etc. use boards with at least eight layers, due to the requirement of small size.
+Smaller products with more electronic components will usually require more layers of circuit boards.

-"Via" is generally used in double-sided boards to drill holes through the plastic board, but in multi-layer boards, if you only want to connect some internal circuits, it is not necessary to penetrate the entire plastic board, so you can use "via”, “buried via hole" or "blind via hole", it is enough to penetrate only a few layers of the plastic board.
+"Via" is generally used in double-sided boards to drill holes through the plastic board, but in multi-layer boards, if you only want to connect some internal circuits, it is not necessary to penetrate the entire plastic board.
+You can use "via”, “buried via hole" or "blind via hole" when it is only necessary to penetrate a few layers of the plastic board.

-➤ Rigid circuit board (RPCB): generally made of glass epoxy resin (glass epoxy), which is a hard plastic board, and then copper wires are made on the circuit board.
-The biggest feature of the rigid circuit board is that it is "inactive".
+- Rigid printed circuit board (RPCB): Generally made of glass epoxy resin (glass epoxy), a hard plastic board, with copper wires printed on the circuit board.
+The greatest feature of the rigid circuit board is that it is "inactive."
 Because it is hard, it can only be fixed in the casing after it is made.
-It is a circuit board that all electronic products must use at present.
+It is the circuit board that is currently most used in all electronic products.

-➤ Flexible circuit board (FPCB): generally made of polyethylene terephthalate (PET) or polyimide (Polyimide), and then the copper wire is made on the circuit board.
-The biggest feature of the flexible circuit board is that it can move, because it is soft, in fact, PET is the material used to make the bottle, it is a bit hard and soft, so it can be bent into various shapes after the production is completed.
-If two rigid circuit boards are to be connected, but flexible circuit boards are required to be able to move back and forth, they are widely used in consumer electronic products, such as LCD screens of notebook computers, foldable mobile phones, digital Cameras, CD players, hard disk storage devices, etc.
+- Flexible circuit board (FPCB): Generally made of polyethylene terephthalate (PET) or Polyimide, with copper wires printed on the circuit board.
+The major feature of the flexible circuit board is that it can bend.
+The soft PET material is the same material used to make carbonated beverage bottles.
+It can be bent into various shapes after production is completed.
+They are widely used in consumer electronic products, such as LCD screens of notebook computers, foldable mobile phones, digital Cameras, CD players, hard disk storage devices, etc.

-The production process of printed circuit boards includes: single-sided production, drilling and electroplating, multi-layer printed circuit board bonding, protection and surface treatment, circuit testing, etc. The details are as follows:
+The production processes of printed circuit boards include: single-sided production, drilling and electroplating, multi-layer printed circuit board bonding, protection and surface treatment, circuit testing, etc. The details are as follows:

-➤Single-sided production: Make the designed circuit into a negative, and then transfer the circuit on the negative to a thin layer of copper foil, and dissolve the unnecessary copper foil with chemicals to get the circuit we need.
-This process is a bit similar to transferring the pattern on the photomask to the silicon wafer in the fab.
-If the double-sided board is produced, copper foil will be applied on both sides of the plastic board.
-If the multi-layer board is produced, it must be many double-sided panels are glued together.
+- Single-sided production: The designed circuit is made into a negative and then transferred from the negative to a thin layer of copper foil.
+Unnecessary copper foil is dissolve with chemicals leaving only the needed circuit.
+This process is a bit similar to transferring the pattern on a photomask to the silicon wafer in a fab.
+If a double-sided board is produced, copper foil will be applied to both sides of the plastic board.
+If a multi-layer board is produced, many double-sided panels are glued together.

-➤Multilayer printed circuit board bonding: The fabricated double-sided boards are bonded to form a multi-layer board.
+- Multilayer printed circuit board bonding: The fabricated double-sided boards are bonded to form a multi-layer board.
 When bonding, an insulating layer (plastic material) must be added between the layers.
-If there are perforations (via) that penetrate several layers, then each layer must be By repeating the above steps, the circuits on the front and back surfaces of the multi-layer board are usually fabricated after the multi-layer board is bonded.
+If there are perforations (via) that penetrate several layers, then each layer must repeat the above steps.
+The circuits on the front and back surfaces of the multi-layer board are usually fabricated after the multi-layer board is bonded.

-➤Protection and surface treatment: The green or brown on the printed circuit board is the color of the "solder mask".
+- Protection and surface treatment: The green or brown on the printed circuit board is the color of the "solder mask".
 The solder mask is an insulating protective layer, which can protect the copper wires from oxidation.
-A layer of "silk screen" will be printed on which text and symbols will be printed to indicate the names and positions of various integrated circuits (ICs) and other electronic components.
-“Legend", if the printed circuit board has gold fingers, then the circuit of the gold fingers is plated at the end.
+A layer of "silk screen" will have text and symbols printed on it to indicate the names and positions of various integrated circuits (ICs) and other electronic components.

-➤Line test: It is used to test whether there is a short circuit or open circuit on the printed circuit board.
+- Line test: This is a test used to determine whether there is a short circuit or open circuit on the printed circuit board.
 Generally, the board can be scanned optically with infrared light to find out the defects of each layer, and whether there is an incorrect gap between the wires.
-It can also be used electronic testing uses a "flying probe" to check all copper wire connections for shorts or open circuits.
+An electronic testing method called "flying probe” can also be used to check all copper wire connections for shorts or open circuits.